 Couples counseling typically follows a structured process that uses strategic exercises both in and out of session.
 The exercises and conversations we practice in couples counseling are based on theories of human attachment and relationships, emotionally-focused therapy, and research-backed communication techniques.
 As with individual counseling, couples counseling is largely tailored to fit your needs, goals, and accompanying concerns.

 Generally, you can expect things to follow an outline similar to the one below:

 First session: Assessment and Intake -- We take a comprehensive inventory of your relationship's strengths, areas of need, immediate issues, and desired outcomes.
 We will also scan for underlying concerns like unresolved grief, unprocessed trauma, substance abuse, or other clinical mental health needs.

 Individual Check-ins -- If it seems that further assessment is needed to get a clearer picture of your relationship's dynamics and needs, we may plan to have a couple sessions where each partner meets with the therapist individually.
 This can help both parties feel more comfortable while getting adjusted to the counseling setting.

 Sessions 2-7 -- Treatment planning & Processing -- We will work quickly to map out relationship dynamics and begin practicing new skills in areas such as communication, connection, problem solving, and enhancing intimacy.

 Later Sessions -- Application & Maintenance -- As your relationship is strengthened and we start seeing things improve, we will continue to meet as-needed so that we can address hiccups in the process and build on the momentum you've created.

-Couples Counseling can help you and your partner tackle issues like the following:
+Couples Counseling can help you and your partner tackle issues like: